· ·

 40#.
 Potted Bougainvillea Accents

-Bringing vibrant magenta or red flowers into the home via large pots adds a high-contrast pop of color.
-These iconic Mediterranean plants thrive in sunny windows and bring a bit of the garden inside.
+Bringing vibrant magenta or red flowers into your home via large pots adds a high-contrast, energetic pop of color that instantly lifts a space.
+These iconic Mediterranean plantsβ€”like the dramatic bougainvilleaβ€”thrive in sunny windows and serve as a beautiful bridge between your indoor and outdoor living areas.

 41#.
 Arched Recessed Shelving